Rajakavitha1/testing_gitbook/installation.md

 * Deploy a Kubernetes cluster that is running version 1.23 or later.
 * Install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl), the Kubernetes command-line tool.
 * Install [Helm](https://helm.sh/docs/intro/install/), the package manager for Kubernetes.
 * Seldon Enterprise Platform license key.
-You can reach out to Seldon Support team to get a trail license key.
+You can reach out to Seldon [support team](https://www.seldon.io/contact) to get a trail license key.

 ### Installating Seldon Enterprise Platform on a Kubernetes cluster